How to get from London to Edinburgh [Options – train, car, plane or coach]

 The east coast route offers the fastest and most direct train services to Edinburgh, favoured by many and is the most direct for a stopover for days or just hours in York.

-• Train Operators – LNER London North Eastern Railways, Lumo and Grand Central
+- Train Operators โ LNER London North Eastern Railways, Lumo and Grand Central (note that Grand Central does not run the entire route)

-• Advance Train Tickets – Sold in limited numbers in advance (around 9 to12 weeks from day of travel) and subject to availability.
+- Advance Train Tickets โ Sold in limited numbers in advance (6 to 9 weeks+ from day of travel) and subject to availability.
 Not all advance tickets are released for general sale at the same time.
 Date and train specific.

-• UK National Railcards – Up to 1/3 off fares with national railcards.
-Apply for 12 months (or 36 months for selected options ie, Family & Friends and Seniors), costs around £30 per person but can have travel restrictions.
+- UK National Railcards โ Up to 1/3 off fares with national railcards.
+Apply for 12 months (or 36 months for selected options ie, Family & Friends and Seniors), costs around ยฃ35 per person but can have travel restrictions.

-• Britrail Pass – An excellent alternative for overseas travellers visiting the UK intending to travel around frequently using trains.
+- Britrail Pass โ An excellent alternative for overseas travellers visiting the UK intending to travel around frequently using trains.
 Good option choices for area-specific passes and families.
-Has continuous or flexible durations available.
-Click here for more information about the BritRail Pass.
+Has continuous or flexible durations available

-• Global Eurail – Similar to the Britrail and also has continuous or flexible duration options.
-Click here for more information about the Global Eurail Pass. www.
-Global Eurail.com
+- Global Eurail – Similar to the Britrail and also has continuous or flexible duration options.

 West Coast Main Line (WCML)